-This year, I set myself a target of reading 40 books (recently increased from 30).
-Last year I managed 37 which included a spell in hospital and several weeks recovering from bilateral pulmonary emboli as well as holidays.
-At the time of posting this blog, I am on book no. 23 so a little behind my target.
+In 2018, I set myself a target of reading 40 books.
+I managed 37 in 2017 but that included a spell in hospital and several weeks recovering from bilateral pulmonary emboli as well as holidays.
+I actually read 31 books.

 Bill Gates is reported to read 50 books a year.
 Barack Obama famously recommended many books during his presidency and, no doubt, continues to be an avid reader.